-- Insect Sheild Blend essential oils or lavender and lemon (10+ drops of each)
+- Insect Shield Blend essential oils or lavender and lemon (10+ drops of each)

-I also use silicon molds to set the bars.
-These are the molds I used but I also love these Sunflower ones and these heart ones, which would both be great for gifts.
+I also use silicone molds to set the bars.
+These are the molds I used but I also love these sunflower ones and these heart ones, which would both be great for gifts.
 There are also simple flower molds and actual bar shaped ones.

 - 1 cup coconut oil

 - ½ cup shea butter (or cocoa butter or mango butter)